Pitbull Australian Shepherd Mix Facts

 Pitbull Crossed With Australian Shepherd Exercise Requirements

-Pitbull australian shepherd mix facts
+Australian shepherd pitbull mix facts

 A Pitbull Crossed With Australian Shepherd needs high energy exercise.
 The dog wants to move because it takes after its Australian Shepherd parent.
 This parent would guard the herd of sheep the whole day.
 Thus, you should take your Pitbull Australian Shepherd Mix for a long walk or hike.
 This should keep their energy at a minimum.